tdwg/dwc/docs/doe/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Individuals released outside of captivity or cultivation in a location, but incapable of surviving for a significant period</td>
+			<td>Individuals released outside of captivity or cultivation in a location, but incapable of surviving for a significant period.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Such as frost tender plants sown or planted in a cold climate.
-See also Blackburn et al. 2011 <a href="https://doi.org/10.1016/j.tree.2011.03.023">https://doi.org/10.1016/j.tree.2011.03.023</a> category C0</td>
+			<td>For example, frost-tender plants sown or planted in a cold climate.
+See also "category C0" in Blackburn et al. 2011. <a href="https://doi.org/10.1016/j.tree.2011.03.023">https://doi.org/10.1016/j.tree.2011.03.023</a></td>
 		</tr>
 		<tr>
 			<td>Controlled value</td>